 HISTORY OF WCUCC

 In the early 1980’s the United Church of Christ made new church starts a national priority.
-Though two previous UCC churches had been started in the area (Huber Ridge UCC in 1962 and Worthington UCC in 1964) and had not survived, the growth in Westerville (7,000 in 1960 to 25,000 in 1980) and the fact that 40% of residents surveyed did not have an active church home made the northern tier of Westerville a possible location.
-Robert McCorkle wanted a church to be near his new Olde Mill development and in 1981 a five-acre tract on the northwest corner of Spring and County Line Roads was purchased for $136,000 for a future church by the Ohio Conference.
+The growth in Westerville (7,000 in 1960 to 25,000 in 1980) and the fact that 40% of residents surveyed did not have an active church home made the northern tier of Westerville a possible location.
+Robert McCorkle wanted a church to be near his new Olde Mill development and in 1981 a five-acre tract on the northwest corner of Spring and County Line Roads was purchased for a future church by the Ohio Conference (now the Heartland Conference).

 A vision of “moderate theology” and “welcome for all” was developed for the church, and Rev. David Hubner was hired in October 1982 as the Founding Minister.
 After a two month publicity campaign the first worship service was held at Robert Frost Elementary School on December 5, and a Charter, needing 100 adult signatures as members, was opened.
 Supported by the National Church, Ohio Conference, and individual congregations, Westerville Community United Church of Christ (WCUCC) increasingly took on the payments for their land, pastoral support, and office space.
 From the beginning WCUCC had a goal of giving 10% of their expenses to mission.